Swydo/ddp-apollo/README.md

 ```

 ## Server setup
-The server will add a method that will be used by the DDP network interface.
+The server will add a method that will be used by the DDP Apollo Link.

 ```javascript
 import { schema } from './path/to/your/executable/schema';